Skoli-Code/articles/ddj.net/article_DDJ.md

 ![Stacked area chart seen in our application (Occurrences per year and per newspaper)](occurrences-per-year.png)

 The second level of granularity was the month.
-This level allowed us to discover "hot" and "cold" moments in the actuality (see the big height that occurred in September of 2001 bellow).
+This level allowed us to discover "hot" and "cold" moments in the actuality (see the big height that occurred in September of 2001 below).
 ![architecture of islam, media object](occurrences-per-month.png)

 ## The evolution of terms & adjectives

 We then studied what were the terms used and visualize that in two way.
 First we produced a word-cloud to see the most used word on the whole corpus.
 We also wanted to show the most used words per year and per newspapers in order to have an overview of the main subjects for all our sources.
-For instance we can see bellow that, in 2003, war in Iraq was one of the main subject.
+For instance we can see below that, in 2003, war in Iraq was one of the main subject.
 ![Bubble chart of the most used words per sub corpus and per year](words-per-year.png)

 Visualizing the most associated adjectives to islam was one of our main goal because we thought it would reflect the tone used when speaking about islam.
 As in the most terms used in the corpus we divided it in two data-visualization.
 One a word-cloud to have to global picture and two a small selection to study in depth some of the adjectives.